tfsaggregator/aggregator-cli/doc/rule-language.md

 # WorkItemStore Object
-Retrieval, creation and removal of work items.
+The WorkItemStore object allows retrieval, creation and removal of work items.
+This object is contained in the `store` variable.

 `WorkItem GetWorkItem(int id)`
 Returns a single work item.